 It’s important to note that affirmations are not quotes.
 A popular saying, such as, “she believed she could, so she did,” while it might inspire you, will do little to change limiting beliefs.
 Whereas, a phrase like, “I believe I can do it,” or “I AM capable” will do far more to stir emotion.

 What most people tend to miss is that it’s not so much the words that matter, but rather the feelings those words stir within.
 Words are meaningless without emotion, wouldn’t you agree?
 If affirmations are not combined with the appropriate emotion, they are pretty much ineffective.

-It may feel a little uncomfortable when you begin saying positive affirmations that are far from true, but I can assure you, if you stick with it and get past the slightly uncomfortable stage, you will begin to feel more at ease with the affirmation at hand, and it will start to feel more familiar to you.
+It may feel a little uncomfortable when you begin saying positive affirmations that feel far from true, but I can assure you, if you stick with it and get past the slightly uncomfortable stage, you will begin to feel more at ease with the affirmation at hand, and it will start to feel more familiar and true to you.

 We already have the ability to feel something that hasn’t yet happened – we do so very skillfully with negative thoughts – picture a time where one small idea spiralled into several negative thoughts that left you feeling exhausted and frightened by the potential scenarios running through your mind.

 The same method can be applied to positive affirmations; it’s important that we focus on the energy that is created by the statements we use.

 There are several things to bear in mind when using affirmations:

 - An affirmation is a personal statement, it must be said in the first person, i.e. “I AM”